goderich/dissertation/dissertation.md

 PAn etyma may provide additional evidence for reconstructing vowels, especially \*ə: PAn \*telu 'three' > Proto-Atayal \*təɹugal, with an additional suffix *-gal*, cf. also Proto-Atayal \*matəɹuʔ 'six' and \*matəɹul 'thirty'.
 They may also be used when reconstructing vowels in the third-to-last syllable, as in PAn \*qaSelu 'pestle' > Proto-Atayal \*qaseɹuʔ, or PAn \*qaRidaŋ 'beans, peas' > Proto-Atayal \*qagiraŋ 'cowpeas'.
 See [@sec:vowel-correspondences;@sec:prepenult-vowel-correspondences] for more information on reconstructing vowels.

 Proto-Austronesian reconstructions can also help identify irregular correspondences in Atayal dialects.
 For example, PAn \*N is regularly reflected as Proto-Atayal \*l, so the correspondence of PAn \*wanaN 'right hand side' is regular in Plngawan and Matu'aw *ʔanaliʔ* (with an additional suffix *-iʔ*), but irregular in Matu'uwal *ʔanan*.
-Likewise, PAn \*C > Proto-Atayal \*c, so PAn \*baCaR 'proso millet' is regularly reflected in Skikun *bacyax*^[Some words in Skikun, S'uli', and C'uli' have sporadic palatalization that most commonly affects the phonemes /s/ and /c/.] and S'uli' *basaw*, while Matu'uwal *basag* is irregular.
+Likewise, PAn \*C > Proto-Atayal \*c, so PAn \*baCaR 'proso millet' is regularly reflected in Skikun *bacyax*^[Some words in Skikun, S'uli, and Klesan have sporadic palatalization that most commonly affects the phonemes /s/ and /c/.] and S'uli *basaw*, while Matu'uwal *basag* is irregular.
 Regular correspondences of PAn protophonemes to Proto-Atayal are listed in @sec:pan-to-proto-atayal.
 <!-- TODO: talk about sporadic palatalization somewhere? -->

 ## Sound changes from Proto-Atayal to Atayal dialects {#sec:proto-atayal-to-dialects}